AI Use Cases/Construction

 2

-Step 2: The AI model processes 40+ Construction-specific flight risk features - RFI response time trends, change order approval delays, safety incident clustering, hours-per-week volatility, project margin variance by role, and seasonal assignment patterns - against your firm's historical turnover data to generate individual flight risk scores (0-100 scale) updated weekly.
+Step 2: The AI model processes dozens of Construction-specific flight risk signals - RFI response time trends, change order approval delays, safety incident clustering, hours-per-week volatility, project margin variance by role, and seasonal assignment patterns - against your firm's historical turnover data to generate individual flight risk scores (0-100 scale) updated weekly.

 3

-Step 3: Automated alerts route high-risk employees (score 70+) to your HR dashboard with role context (superintendent vs. estimator), project impact (active critical-path project vs. between-jobs), and 72-hour lead time before predicted departure window.
+Step 3: Automated alerts route high-risk employees to your HR dashboard with role context (superintendent vs. estimator) and project impact (active critical-path project vs. between-jobs), so the highest-risk people get attention while there is still time to act.

 4